BobGerman/Ignite24-Labs/LAB-446/instructions.md

     );
     ```

-1. In the bot code, update the **AIOptions** object to register the safety moderator with the application.
+1. In the agent code, update the **AIOptions** object to register the safety moderator with the application.

     ```csharp
     AIOptions<TurnState> options = new(planner)